vku-open-source/llm-service/README.md

 | Params | Description            | Default |
 | ------ | ---------------------- | ------- |
 | question    | The prompt to ask | N/A     |

+## Contributing

+1. Fork the repository
+2. Create your feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a new Pull Request

+## License

+This project is licensed under the terms of the [Apache V2.0](https://github.com/vku-open-source/.github/blob/main/profile/LICENSE)